 Limb Preservation Center

-Patients throughout the UMass Memorial Health Care system have access to our Limb Preservation Center in Worcester.
+Patients throughout the UMass Memorial Health system have access to our Limb Preservation Center in Worcester.
 Our team coordinates care from multiple caregivers, including endocrinology, infectious disease, podiatry, physical medicine and rehabilitation and plastic surgery.

-Complex Wound Care in Central Massachusetts
+Wound Care Treatment in Central Massachusetts

 Treatment for patients with foot ulceration and PAD, and those at risk for developing these and related conditions is available.